 Hence, the occupants in the auto could not have sustained injuries.
 But this will not always be true from a victim’s medical standpoint.
 First of all, there is no visible damage to occupants’ vehicles, so it doesn’t look like anyone could have suffered severe injuries.
 But your human body is not able to absorb these impacts, even at low speeds.

 Insurers don’t enjoy paying victims compensation, so they will fight to avoid paying you a fair sum.
 And this is why you must retain legal representation from a skilled auto accident lawyer at Ehline Law Firm.
-We can help you ensure the injured party, and their loved ones will receive a full and fair settlement payment.
+We can help ensure the injured party and their loved ones receive a full and fair settlement payment.
 And we will take the time to listen to you.

 “Problem-solving is part of why we became famous” – Michael Ehline

 Yes, we are.
-After receiving your free legal consultation and telling our caring, attentive staff about your potential lawsuit, or government claim, we will render our opinion.
+We will render our opinion after receiving your free legal consultation and telling our caring, attentive staff about your potential lawsuit or government claim.

 If you elect to retain our contingency fee attorneys to assist your rear-end accident liability investigation, we may hire specialists called experts, including: